hinto-janai/monero-bash/docs/upgrade_explanation.md

-# is monero-bash a virus? an explanation of the "upgrade" command
+# is monero-bash a virus?
 * [Intro](#Intro)
 * [Download](#Download)
 * [Verify](#Verify)